Old Roads from Afflochie

 Back to Search

 From Afflochie take the track up the east side of Cruick Water for 2km.
-Proceed NNW on a track up the south ridge of Hill of Garbet round to the south-west shoulder of Hill of Mondurran and then descend NE to Waterhead on the Water of Saughs.
+Proceed NNW on a track up the south ridge of Hill of Garbet round to the south-west shoulder of Hill of Mondurran and then descend northeast to Waterhead on the Water of Saughs.

 Alternatively another old road from Afflochie runs roughly northeast for 7.5km to Tillyarblet.

 OS Landranger 44 (Ballater & Glen Clova)

 The right of way that leads to Afflochie from Waterhead round the Hill of Mondurran and the Hill of Garbet must be quite an old hill pass.
 It was probably only ever used by pedestrians and the odd packhorse.
 Although it is unlikely to have been as important as some of the Mounth Passes, it is still a very direct route towards Tannadice and Forfar.
 However, it may be significant to note that the route traverses Month Shank, a name which appears on the current 1:25,000 OS Explorer map in grid square NO4666.
 This may reflect the use of the route as an alternative way south to Strathmore after traversing the Whisky Road from Tarfside through the Clash Of Wirren - this latter route itself being a continuation of the Fungle Road and the Firmounth.

 Although it reaches 530m, it must have appealed to those who wished to avoid alternative roads with tolls.
 In this respect it may possibly have been used by thrifty drovers with their cattle but this is entirely speculation.
 The path passes a feature called 'The Iron Gate' on the south east slope of Mount Sned, which is probably something to do with the parish boundary being located here.
 The parish boundary is almost visible from the many piles of stones scattered along it.